Thank you Barnsley for all you're doing

 How to get a COVID-19 vaccine

-Why should I have the COVID-19 vaccine?
+Why you should have the COVID-19 vaccine

 Catching COVID-19 can be serious and may lead to long-term problems.
 Just under one in 100 people that catch COVID-19 will sadly die from it.